PriNova/codypy/README.md

 **Note**: Currently you need to set the path to the agent binary or the built script in the sourcegraph/cody/agent repository

-You are now ready to use CodyAgentPy!
+You are now ready to use codypy!

+**You can also install the package in dev mode via `pip install -e .`**

-## Usage
+## Usage as a library

-1. Set at least the 'BINARY_PATH' property to the agent binary or the build 'index.js' file.
+1. Set at least the 'BINARY_PATH' property to the downloaded agent binary.
 1. Set your workspace path in the 'workspaceRootUri' property to your local GitHub repository.
 1. Run the example script using `python main.py`.
 1. The script will attempt to connect to the Cody Agent.